 Publications: diss.
 A Comparative Study of the Prepositions in Latin, Greek, Sanskrit, and Gothic.
-MS. Yale 1874.
+Manuscript, Yale 1874.

 – Wrote on Hebrew, Greek and Latin.